 It's a pretty complete list of lists, right?
 Lol I know it sounds like overkill having all these lists.
 But, you usually don't do these tasks on a regular basis.
 So, instead of thinking what do I need to do or completely forgetting what to do, you can refer to your list.
 We are adults that need to remember a lot of stuff.
 Why make yourself crazy remembering every task?
 Let's take it easy instead and do.

 I found that using a digital app allows you to pull it quickly and update it immediately.
 Look for an app that has lots of space for making lists work great.
 I am a fan of Evernote and Microsoft OneNote, but there are plenty of other list apps out there.
 Be sure you can create different lists in the app.

 There are two options I found useful in keeping lists updated.

 For the technology person: In the Microsoft OneNote app, create a tab called checklists.
 Then, create a page for each list you want to make using the to-dos checkbox tag.
 You can also assign priorities for each of the tasks as well in the tag section.
 They have options like Important which is a star, To do priority 1, and to do priority 2.

 For the non-technology person: Hang a large marker board or bulletin board in your home and attach all your lists to it.
-Using stickie notes, add each task for a particular list.
+Using stickie notes, add each task to a particular list.
 When you need to add something to the list, place the new task on the sticky note and add it to the specific space under the list title.
 Don’t forget to remove already completed tasks!
 This board will be your visual reminder of what you need to do.
 You can use these lists in different areas of your home.
 You could display the financial goals list in the home office for example.